The Feel Good Family: Television appearances

 Beyond digital media, The Feel Good Family's adventures have been featured on Australian television.
 In 2024, the family debuted their own TV series called Feel Good Road Trips on the Seven Network.
 The series premiered nationally on 7TWO on 3 March 2024 and is presented in partnership with Stratus Outdoors, an outdoor gear brand.
 Feel Good Road Trips is a six-part travel program produced by Channel 7 (Seven Network) in which Paul, Katie, and Jasper explore different regions by road.
 Season 1 of the show focuses on journeys through South Australia – highlighting the Flinders Ranges, Eyre Peninsula, and other locales – with the family sharing itinerary tips, local history, and on-the-road experiences.
-The TV series carries over the family's mission of showcasing accessible adventures, featuring "hidden gems" of Australia and the characters they meet along the way.
+The television series includes travel segments on Australian destinations and interactions with local residents.
 By the time of the show's launch, Jasper was seven years old, and the family had been travelling for four years continuously.

 In addition to their dedicated series, the Guerins have made guest appearances on several other programs and news segments.
 They were featured on Channel 7 Queensland's long-running travel and outdoors show Creek to Coast in 2022, joining the show's crew to demonstrate an "easy camping meals" segment filmed on K'gari (Fraser Island).
 The family has also been interviewed on ABC Radio National (ABC RN) about their lifestyle change and experiences, and profiled in a human-interest segment on the 7 News network.
 These media appearances typically highlight the growing trend of young families undertaking "Big Lap" journeys around Australia, with Paul and Katie sharing how they manage work, education for Jasper, and finances while on the road.
 Coverage of their story has appeared in print and online outlets as well – for example, a 2019 feature in Ocean Road Magazine introduced The Feel Good Family to readers as "an ordinary Australian family creating extraordinary experiences" by swapping the routine for full-time travel.
 The family has noted that such exposure has helped broaden their audience and connect them with like-minded travellers.